 On July 27, 2017, the United Kingdom's Financial Conduct Authority ("FCA"), which regulates LIBOR, announced a desire to phase out the use of LIBOR by the end of 2021.
+On December 4, 2020, the administrator of LIBOR published a consultation seeking market input on a proposal to delay the phase out of a majority of the U.S. dollar LIBOR publications until June 30, 2023, with the remainder of LIBOR publications to still end at the end of 2021.
+As a result of these developments, it remains unclear if, how and in what form, LIBOR will continue to exist.
 LIBOR has historically been a common benchmark interest rate index used to make adjustments to variable-rate loans.
 It is used throughout global banking and financial industries to determine interest rates for a variety of financial instruments and borrowing arrangements.
-Various financial industry groups have begun planning for the transition from LIBOR, but there are obstacles to converting certain longer-term securities and transactions to a new benchmark.
-Transaction planning is at an early stage, and neither the effect of the transition process nor its ultimate success can yet be known.
+Actions by regulators have resulted in the establishment of alternative reference rates to LIBOR in most major currencies.
+Various financial industry groups have begun planning for the transition from LIBOR, but there are obstacles to converting certain longer-term securities and transactions to new reference rates.
+Markets are developing slowly and questions around liquidity in these rates and how to appropriately adjust these rates to mitigate any economic value transfer at the time of transition remain a significant concern.
+Neither the effect of the transition process nor its ultimate success can yet be known.
 The transition process might lead to increased volatility and illiquidity in markets that currently rely on LIBOR to determine interest rates.
-It could also lead to a reduction in the value of some LIBOR-based investments.
+It could also lead to a reduction in the value of some LIBOR-based investments and reduce the effectiveness of new hedges placed against existing LIBOR-based investments.
 While some LIBOR-based instruments may contemplate a scenario where LIBOR is no longer available by providing for an alternative rate-setting methodology, not all may have such provisions and there may be significant uncertainty regarding the effectiveness of any such alternative methodologies.
 Since the usefulness of LIBOR as a benchmark could deteriorate during the transition period, these effects could occur prior to the end of 2021.